-Basically, anything a child from Darien does has the potential to cause his or her parents great anguish or joy, depending on how it sounds when they swap notes with other parents in the supermarket checkout line:
+Basically, anything a child from Darien does has the potential to cause his parents great anguish or joy, depending on how it sounds at the supermarket checkout line:

-“Richard just graduated from Yale and earned a spot at a very prestigious investment banking firm.
+“Richard just graduated from Yale and earned a position at a very prestigious banking firm.
 How about your son?”

 “Mike wants to be a writer.”

-A few months ago, my mom called to tell me in a very even and measured tone – worse than if she’d been yelling or crying hysterically – that I seemed to be drifting through life and wasting my time since 5th grade, when I discovered writing and performing (e.g. my passions).
-“I’m only telling you because I love you.”
-Note to parents: you can’t tear someone’s heart out and say it’s for their own good.
-It might be true, but it’s hard for that person to believe as he watches you hold his still-beating heart in your hands and feels the blood drain out of his vital organs (and non-vitals, like the appendix).
+A few months ago, my mom called to tell me, in a very even and measured tone – worse than if she’d been crying or screaming hysterically – that I seemed to be drifting through life and wasting my time since roughly 5th grade (when I discovered writing and performing, e.g. my life’s passions).
+“I’m only telling you because I love you,” she explained, with my still-beating heart in her hands, blood slowly draining out.
+Melodrama aside, it was brutal.

-I’m serious about college being important in Darien, though.
+I’m serious about the importance of college in Darien, though.
 The last time I got my mom that upset was during the applications process.
 It too had to do with my writing.

-As soon as US New & World Report releases its annual issue on the best colleges in America, the hens in town start squawking about which pan will get to fry their eggs (how’s that for a metaphor?).
-Because no one wants to admit their kid is shit, parents talk a big game in front of other parents, whether or not they can back it up, which lays the foundation for a slow torture to occupy the child’s remaining time at home:
+AS SOON AS US News & World Report releases its annual issue on the best colleges in America, the hens start squawking about which pan gets to fry their eggs.
+(How’s that for a metaphor?)
+Because no one will admit their kid is shit, parents talk a big game in front of other parents, whether or not they can back it up, laying the groundwork for a slow torture to occupy the child’s remaining time under their roof:

-“So… Richard’s mom says he’s planning to go to Yale.”
+“So… Richard’s mom says he’s planning to go to Yale,” the mom might say.

 “Yale or Harvard.”

-“Lot of Presidents went to Harvard,” the dad would say.
+“Lots of Presidents went to Harvard,” the dad might say.

-Even if a kid says he doesn’t want to go to Yale or Harvard, the parents begin brainstorming how to make it happen anyway.
-But there are no guarantees.
-There are horror stories every year about the most brilliant applicants in America getting rejected from their dream colleges.
-Years later, I spoke with a distant relative who used to be an admissions director at Georgetown, and he explained why: schools that arbitrarily reject obvious can’t-miss candidates get free publicity, look like they know something others don’t, and become much more desirable as a result.
+Even if the kid says he doesn’t want to go to Yale or Harvard, the parents begin scheming how to make it happen anyway, even though there are no guarantees.
+Every year there are horror stories about the most brilliant applicants in America getting rejected by their dream colleges.
+Years after my own experience, I spoke with a distant relative who used to be an Admissions Director at Georgetown, and he explained why: schools that arbitrarily reject obvious can’t-miss candidates get free word-of-mouth publicity, look like they know something others don’t, and become even more desirable as a result.

-Being aware that that kind of bullshit happens behind the scenes can either be good or bad.
+Being aware that that kind of bullshit goes on behind the scenes can be good or bad.
 I personally don’t mind it.
-But most parents go to extremes scouring the literature for any clues on how to become a real can’t-miss candidate, not just someone with a flawless SAT score who speaks three languages and is captain of both Varsity baseball and lacrosse (even though both teams practice in the spring, so it’s technically impossible).
-They latch onto anything they hear about and blow it out of proportion, resulting in awful ideas:
+But most parents go to extremes, scouring the literature for clues on how to become a real can’t miss candidate, not just someone with a flawless SAT score who speaks three languages and captains both Varsity baseball and lacrosse (even though both are spring sports, so it’s technically impossible).
+Parents will latch onto anything and blow it out of proportion, resulting in some absolutely awful ideas:

-Mom takes the kid to a nail salon so he can learn Korean.
-It turns out to be a brothel.
+Effect: Mom takes kid with her to the nail salon to learn Korean.
+The salon turns out to be a brothel.

-By the time Senior year rolls around, there’s only so much you can do about extracurricular activities, grades, standardized test scores, and overall life experience.
-The final piece of the puzzle is the admissions essay.
+By the time Senior year rolls around, there’s only so much you can do to bolster your extracurricular activities, grades, standardized test scores, and overall life experience.
+That’s where the admissions essay comes in.

-When I was applying to college, there was something like an arms race for writing tutors.
-I wasn’t privy to how the process worked, but I’m sure the best ones had waiting lists that were miles long.
-I can only imagine the degrading things my parents were forced to do — and I feel awkward about asking — but they somehow landed me a twice-monthly appointment with a lady who ran an essay business out of her house.
+When I was applying to college, there was a kind of arms race for writing tutors.
+I wasn’t privy to how the process worked, but I know the best ones had waiting lists that were miles long and I can only imagine the degrading things my parents were forced to do to bump me up.
+Somehow, they landed me a twice-monthly appointment with a lady who ran an essay business out of her home.
 Her premise was that schools want to read essays that are “unique,” and she promised to teach students to write them.

-If that sounds vague and potentially problematic, congratulations, you’re two steps ahead of my parents.
+If that sounds vague and potentially problematic, congratulations, you’re one step ahead of my parents.

 I was 17 at the time.
 And male.
 So that was a mistake.

-After about a month working with Marianne, I brought home an essay that provoked the “our son’s a failure” talk I should’ve become immune to by now.
-In it, I told the following story in vivid detail:
+After about a month with Maryanne, I brought home an essay that provoked the “our son’s a failure” talk I should’ve become immune to by now, and even by then.
+In the essay, I told the following story in vivid detail:

-I was in an A Capella singing group in high school (this deserves its own story at some point — looking back, it’s strange that I did this).
-One of my friends – also in the group – asked four of us (Soprano, Alto, Tenor, and Bass) to come to the park and serenade his girlfriend for her birthday.
+I was in an A Capella singing group in high school.2 One of my good friends – also in the group – asked four of us – Soprano, Alto, Tenor, and Bass – to come to the park and serenade his girlfriend for her birthday.
 He was romantic like that.
-The Bass’s parents were out that night, so the Alto suggested that after we did our ditty, we should go to the Bass’s basement and get drunk on beer and some flavored vodka she’d gotten from her older sister (also a Soprano).
-Our Soprano agreed, and invited another Soprano and an Alto to join us, along with another Bass.
+The Bass’s parents were out that night, so the Alto suggested that after we did our ditty, we should go to the Bass’s basement and get drunk on beer and some flavored vodka she’d gotten from her older sister (also a Soprano; not our Soprano).
+Our Soprano liked the idea, and invited another Soprano (also different) and a second Alto to join us, plus another Bass.
 The Tenor, yours truly, had never had a drink before, but the Alto kept pushing it.
-As I discovered, this was the Alto’s way of getting the two of us to make out on the floor of the Bass’s dad’s office.
-And we did.
+As the Tenor found it, this was the Alto’s way of getting him to make out with her on the floor of the Bass’s dad’s office and make beautiful music together.
+Which we did.
 The End.

 Yet life goes on.
-I never saw Marianne after that, and was sent to a separate essay tutor who encouraged me to get less in touch with my feelings.
-I got into college, and dated the Alto from roughly the time that story took place until the end of Freshman year.
-And I never upset my parents again.
+I never saw Maryanne again, was sent to a separate essay tutor who encouraged me to get less in touch with my feelings.
+I got into college, dated that same Alto through the end of Freshman year, and never upset my parents again.